20 Surefire Signs Your Relationship Is Over

 This might seem like a good thing, but it can indicate the one or both parties in a relationship no longer care enough to put their foot down.
 "Fighting is actually decreased and negotiating is not even needed anymore because the person or the couple is just done," explains Rose Lawrence, LPCC, LCPC, NCC, a psychotherapist and owner of Mind Balance.
 "They have chosen to submit to the fact they want out of the relationship, so their indifference displays as being agreeable.
 Most couples need to negotiate or discuss issues, not necessarily argue or bicker, but at least have a discussion.
 Being agreeable is great, but when your partner or the couple is always agreeable and indifferent, the spark is clearly gone and the fight to stay in the relationship is gone."

-You’re bored not just in your relationship—but with everything.
-“Many individuals report boredom as a telltale sign that a relationship is in trouble,” says Denise Limongello, LMSW, a psychotherapist based in New York.
-“If you feel bored not only with your partner, but with life in general, it might mean that you’re no longer in the right relationship.”
+You're bored not just in your relationship—but with everything.
+"Many individuals report boredom as a one of the telltale signs a relationship is in trouble," says Denise Limongello, LMSW, a psychotherapist based in New York.
+"If you feel bored not only with your partner, but with life in general, it might mean that you're no longer in the right relationship."

 Or vice versa.
 "Making your significant other repeat himself or herself over and over again indicates that your interest and passion are dwindling," says Rori Sassoon, relationship expert and CEO of VIP matchmaking service Platinum Poire.
 "This makes it seem like you are not paying attention to them and therefore don't care about what they have to say."
 If you find yourself doing this often, or notice that you're the one repeating yourself all the time, it may be a sign that one of you is no longer on board with the relationship.

 6. You're no longer doing "your" activities together